NiryoRobotics/ned_ros/sphinx_doc/source/python_ros_wrapper/examples_conveyor.rst

 This document shows how to use Ned's Conveyor Belt.

-| If you want see more about Ned's Conveyor Belt functions, you can look at :ref:`API - Conveyor<Conveyor>`.
+| If you want see more about Ned's Conveyor Belt functions, you can look at :ref:`API - Conveyor<Conveyor Belt>`.

 .. note::
     Imports & initialisation are not mentioned, but you should not forget it!